AbhirupRoy27/Todo-list/README.md

 ## 🤝 Contributing

 Contributions, issues, and feature requests are welcome!
-Feel free to check [issues page](link-to-issues).
+Feel free to contact
 ## ⭐ Show your support

 Give a ⭐️ if this project helped you!